 Asana’s workflow templates are generic as they were created for a wide range of industries.
 Using them for accounting projects is difficult unless you can devote significant time and effort to customize them.

-FINANCIAL CENTS: As you can expect of a tool built specifically for accountants, Financial Cents gives accounting and bookkeeping firms the ability to track the status of client work to see who’s working on what and prevent delays.
+As you can expect of a workflow software built specifically for accountants, Financial Cents gives accounting and bookkeeping firms the ability to track the status of client work to see who’s working on what and prevent delays.

 Once you log in to the app, you will see a list of all client work your firm is working on for the month, quarter or year.